 There are dozens of "Rosie AI alternative" posts online.
-Most of them are thinly disguised ads, written by competitors who wish they were Rosie.
-This one is different: we're one of the competitors, and we're going to tell you the categories of business where Rosie is the right answer, the categories where Human Add AI is the right answer, and the specific reasons - including the pricing gap, which is substantial.
+Most of them are thinly disguised ads.
+This one is written by a competitor too, and rather than hide that, here it is up front, along with the categories of business where Rosie is the right answer, the categories where Human Add AI is, and the pricing gap between them, which is substantial.
+Rosie's pricing and features below were checked on August 13, 2026 against heyrosie.com/pricing.

 The short answer, if you're in a hurry